DrZedd42/SFGB-contracts/README.md

+I was this below but have become a new project, a fork!

+My old identity, this banner below:

 ![Perth Mint Gold Token (PMGT)](docs/pmgt_banner.png)

-The Perth Mint Gold Token (PMGT) is an ERC20 compliant token, each representing 1 fine troy ounce of physical gold securely stored in The Perth Mint's central bank grade vaults.
+The StarFire Gold Bond fiat token, a Fork of the Perth Mint Gold Token (PMGT) is an ERC20 compliant token, each representing 1 fine troy ounce of physical gold securely stored in The Perth Mint's central bank grade vaults, or another trusted storage, depending on the country of origin.

-Developed by InfiniGold, the tokens are 100% backed by GoldPass certificates issued by The Perth Mint, the world's largest refiner of newly mined gold.
-Every ounce of gold is guaranteed by the highly rated sovereign entity - the Government of Western Australia.
+Developed by InfiniGold originally, and now, by takertao, the tokens are 100% backed by GoldPass certificates issued by The Perth Mint, the world's largest refiner of newly mined gold.
+Every ounce of gold is guaranteed by the highly rated sovereign entity - the
+Government of Western Australia, once deals have been set in place to approave takertao's fork and backing by Perth Mint is approved.
+If not other mints will be sought out for approvals.

-See the [PMGT whitepaper](https://pmgt.io/static/assets/pmgt_whitepaper.pdf) for more information.
+See the [PMGT whitepaper](https://pmgt.io/static/assets/pmgt_whitepaper.pdf) for more information until a new whitepaper is uploaded.

-# Contract Addresses
+# Contract Addresses until new LiveNet are uploaded...

 | Contract  | Ethereum Address                                                                                                      |
 | --------- | --------------------------------------------------------------------------------------------------------------------- |